The Post

 The other finalists

-The AgriFutures Rural Women’s Award – supported here by the Department of Primary Industries and Regions (PIRSA) – is the country’s leading award recognising rural women’s leadership and innovation.
+Narelle was selected from a strong field of finalists in the AgriFutures Rural Women’s Award – supported locally by the Department of Primary Industries and Regions (PIRSA) – which recognises leadership and innovation in rural and regional communities.

-Narelle is one of three 2026 SA finalists – and one of the others is also from the Murraylands.
+Narelle was one of three 2026 SA finalists – and one of the others was also from the Murraylands.
 Narelle says Kelly Kuhn is “a bit of a mentor” with building Dairy Adventures.

 Kelly has built two award-winning tourism ventures on the Murray – Juggle House Experiences, a luxury tour business, and River Murray Dark Sky Tours, which takes visitors stargazing in Australia’s first International Dark Sky Reserve between Mannum and Blanchetown.